-Día de Muertos: Estampas de Vida
+Dia de Muertos: Estampas de Vida (Free)

-And the Youth of Garland
+And the Youth of Garland (Free)

-On top of all of that, there will be a kids bounce house, food trucks, altar displays, commemorative t-shirts for sale, performances by Los Matchines and Mexico 2000, as well as an Artisan Market (so bring some funds to support them if you can).
+On top of all of that, there will be a kids bounce house, food trucks, altar displays, commemorative t-shirts for sale, performances by Los Matchines and Mexico 2000, as well as an artisan market (so bring some funds to support them if you can).
 This event is free to attend and will take place at the Granville Arts Center.

 Dallas Symphony Orchestra